 Building an enterprise data lake is a complicated process.
-Data organization tends to quickly become a challenge when ingesting, refining/transforming and producing massive amounts of data across different teams within an organization.
+Data organization and data governance tend to quickly become a challenge when ingesting, refining/transforming and producing massive amounts of data across different teams within an organization.
 If un-managed, data lakes can become data swamps, making data democratization impossible.

 Zaloni’s Arena platform provides embedded zone-based governance and reference architecture for data management known as EndZone Governance™.
 It does so by providing a framework for zones as a first-class metadata and governance attribute for all datasets stored in a data lake.
 Data Producers and Data Stewards can organize the data as it flows through different steps such as ingestion into a raw area, executing data quality on ingested data to create trusted data, and transforming or refining data for end-user consumption.

 Platform owners can take advantage of zones by appropriately assigning security policies on each zone so that it becomes simpler and predictable to manage granular access and governance policies across the organization.